boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 agnostic library of the Temporal API that could also be usable as a date/time library in native Rust code.
 We've seen pretty successful results from other engines adopting the library for use.
-And with any luck, we hope this library will also be useful for the Rust ecosystem as a whole as well.
+And with any luck, we hope this library will find its place in the Rust ecosystem as well.

 ## Special thanks